 FRESHMAN FOCUS PROGRAM—Early preparation is directly related to college success and achievement of academic, transfer, career and graduation goals.
 The Freshman Focus Program is an award winning program designed specifically for graduating high school seniors who are Howard Community College’s incoming freshmen.
 The program provides opportunities to be tested, advised, and registered early, prior to the hectic pace and more limited course selection and availability of general registration.
-Added emphasis is placed on assisting students in paying for college and preparing for specific majors with unique requirements, such as nursing, allied health, business, teacher education and others.
+Added emphasis is placed on assisting students in paying for college and preparing for specific majors with unique requirements, such as nursing, allied health, business, STEM, teacher education and others.
 Students taking advantage of this program complete the college registration process prior to high school graduation and prior to all new students.
 They also benefit from the program’s excellent record of fostering academic success.

 NEW STUDENT ORIENTATION